ostapstephan/SNAP-LidForceTester/oxo_Lid_Force_Tester/README.md

             <td> Data capture (i.e. test mode) </td>
             <td> <i> <font color="red"> Ready <br> 0.0 <br> MAX: 11.05</font> </td>
             <td> This mode is activated for 15 seconds after button is pressed. <br>  If test is
-            not perfomed after 15 seconds, fixture will go inot standby mode until the button is pressed again. <br>
+            not perfomed after 15 seconds, fixture will go into standby mode until the button is pressed again. <br>
             If test is perfomed within 15 seconds, fixture will read data from load cell and when test is complete, maximum value obrained will be shown. <br>
             After button is pressed, a countdown will be shown at the bottom left corder</td>
         </tr>

     </table>
-4. Miscellenious notes: <br>
-To be completed.